jensrossbach/node-red-contrib-sony-audio-control/README.md

 The filter node expects the output messages from a request node or an event node as input.
 It will then process the messages according to the selected filters and produce output messages accordingly.

 #### Outputs
 The filter node has a variable number of outputs which is determined by the number of configured filters.
 Each filter gets a dedicated output assigned.
 When there is an input message arriving and a filter matches the input (i.e. it can handle the method of the input message), it will process the message and send a filtered message on its dedicated output.
 If multiple filters match the input, there will be multiple output messages sent.
-The filtered data in contained in the `msg.payload` of the output messages.
+The filtered data is contained in the `msg.payload` of the output messages.

 The following table lists the payload formats for the different filters: